Internal Radiation Therapy for Cancer

 In internal radiation therapy, a source of radiation is put inside your body.
 The radiation source can be solid or liquid.

 Types of Internal Radiation Therapy

 Internal radiation therapy with a liquid source is called systemic therapy.
 Systemic means that the treatment travels in the blood to tissues throughout your body, seeking out and killing cancer cells.
-You receive systemic radiation therapy by swallowing or through a vein, via an IV line.
+You receive systemic radiation therapy by swallowing, through a vein via an IV line, or through an injection.

-Systemic radiation therapy is most often used to treat certain types of thyroid cancer.
-This treatment uses radioactive iodine, which is also known as I-131.
+A systemic radiation therapy called radioactive iodine, or I-131, is most often used to treat certain types of thyroid cancer.

 Internal radiation therapy with a solid source is called brachytherapy.
 In this type of treatment, seeds, ribbons, or capsules that contain a radiation source are placed in your body in or near the tumor.
 Like external beam radiation therapy, brachytherapy is a local treatment and treats only a specific part of your body.